webkool/documentation/webkool-xml-api.md

 ### **2.8 Script  Element**

-This element is used to include inline or external javascript script.
-The script are include in the declaration order.
+This element is used to include inline or external ECMAScript file.
+The script content are include in the declaration order.

 **Tags**